$0 Manitoba Foster Care Quick-Start Checklist

 There is a gap between who people imagine foster parents to be and who is actually eligible to foster in Manitoba.
 The mental picture — married, homeowners, one parent working, suburban — is narrow.
 The legal requirements are not.

-If you've wondered whether your household configuration, employment situation, or cultural background disqualifies you from fostering, the answer is almost certainly no. Here's what the system actually looks for, and who fits within it.
+If you've wondered whether your household configuration, employment situation, or cultural background disqualifies you from fostering, the answer depends on the licensing requirements and the agency's assessment.
+Here's what the system actually looks for, and who fits within it.

 The Baseline Eligibility Requirements